broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### Additional Resources
 * For questions regarding GATK-related tools and Best Practices, see the [GATK website](https://gatk.broadinstitute.org/hc/en-us).
 * For Terra-specific documentation and support, see the [Terra Support](https://support.terra.bio/hc/en-us).
-* To learn more about Variant Quality Score Recalibration (VQSR), see the [GATK tool index](https://gatk.broadinstitute.org/hc/en-us/articles/5257893583259).
+* To learn more about the GATK Variant Extract-Train-Score (VETS) toolchain, see the [release notes](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/docs/release_notes/VETS_Release.pdf).

 ### Contact Information
 * If you have questions or issues while running the GVS workflow in this workspace, contact the [Broad Variants team](mailto:variants@broadinstitute.org).